fboender/ansible-cmdb/README.md

       ansible-cmdb -t html_fancy -p local_js=1 out > overview.html

+  the `collapsed` parameter controls whether host information is collapsed by default or not.
+A value of `1` will collapse all host information by
+  default:

+      ansible-cmdb -t html_fancy -p local_js=1,collapsed=1 out > overview.html

   It can be easily extended by copying it and modifying the `cols` definition at the top.